 [1, 2, 3, 4, 5]

 Hashable objects are those whose hash values would not be changed during their life time.
 Immutables are all hashable.
 Mutables are not.
 User-defined objects by default are hashable if __eq__ and __hash__ methods are not overrided.
+Hashable is a feature of unique immutable element.

 frozenset